Fast facts

 When working out if you have to pay super for your employees:

-• identify employees who are eligible for super - you can use the Super guarantee eligibility tool to assist
+- identify employees who are eligible for the super guarantee - you can use the Super guarantee eligibility decision tool to assist

 Setting up super for your employees